-We’ll need to look at evidence other than “he said, or she said,” if there is any.
+We’ll need to look at more evidence than just “he said, or she said;” if there is any.
 Your sex crimes attorney should be able to point that out.
 A mere accusation is not enough.

 What makes a person an inaccurate historian?

 The answer may have more to do with the accuser than the accused or any relationship.
 It could be rooted in the accuser’s hatred, mental health, or cognitive issues of perception, memory or judgment.
 Even “coaching” of allegations, as in many high-profile cases of false accusations could be to blame.

 The real question is “Where is the proof?”
 Accusations can be easily uttered.
 Anyone can point a finger.
 And there are rewards given for doing so.

 But at common law, even in Biblical times, no person could be convicted of a crime based upon mere accusations without corroboration, without real evidence.

 “I consider trial by jury as the only anchor ever yet imagined by man, by which a government can be held to the principles of its constitution.”

 Some people with false convictions have been unequivocally exonerated by DNA evidence in recent cases.
 So these show us how fragile the police and courts are; how easily we can be deceived by allegations.